qdrant/landing_page/qdrant-landing/content/documentation/examples/rag-customer-support-cohere-airbyte-aws.md

 In this tutorial we will setup a private AI service that answers customer support queries with high accuracy and effectiveness.
 By leveraging Cohere's powerful models (deployed to [AWS](https://cohere.com/deployment-options/aws)) with Qdrant Hybrid Cloud, you can create a fully private customer support system.
 Data synchronization, facilitated by [Airbyte](https://airbyte.com/), will complete the setup.

-[//]: # (TODO: add a link to the corresponding Qdrant Hybrid Cloud documentation: deployment on AWS)

 ![Architecture diagram](/documentation/examples/customer-support-cohere-airbyte/architecture-diagram.png)

 ## System design